ing-bank/kaet/docs/install-kaet.md

 ## Docker

-This setup pull KAET's latest Docker image, and make it available to use.
+This setup will pull KAET's latest Docker image and will make it available to use.

 ```bash
 docker pull ghcr.io/ing-bank/kaet:latest